zaiisao/Documentation/en/Interactive Broadcast/start_live_windows.md

 <a name="join"></a>
 ### 6. Join a channel
-After setting the client role and the local video view (for a video broadcast), you can call the `joinChannel` method to join a channel.
+After setting the client role and the local video view, you can call the `joinChannel` method to join a channel.
 In this method, set the following parameters:

 - `channelName`: Specify the channel name that you want to join.